ByAUJay

 - Storage, gas, and fees

-- Know your numbers: flat VM start cost, per‑gas price, and storage per bit/cell—optimize code and state accordingly. (docs.ton.org)
+- Make sure you know your numbers!
+Keep track of the flat VM start cost, the per-gas price, and the storage per bit/cell.
+This way, you can tweak your code and state for better optimization. (docs.ton.org)

 FunC patterns that actually matter in production